-Technology selection for synthesis gas generation has a significant effect on CO2 emissions and raw water consumption in a methanol plant.
+Technology selection for synthesis gas generation has a significant effect on CO_2 emissions and raw water consumption in a methanol plant.
 The scope of this article is to look at the impact of technology choices on raw water consumption in a methanol plant based on natural gas feedstock.

-The effect of CO2 emissions on technology selection has been discussed in a paper by A. Ingham1.
-The following assumptions have been made for the comparison: Methanol plant is stand alone with no.
+The effect of CO_2 emissions on technology selection has been discussed in a paper by A. Ingham1.
+The following assumptions have been made for the comparison:

-power import.
+• Methanol plant is stand alone, with no power import.

-Power is generated inside battery limit tubes.
-Catalyst in the reformer tubes will (ISBL) with a steam turbine except drive the gas to equilibrium for the water for the advanced combined reforming gas shift reaction (2) and close to equilib-(ACR) flowsheet where a gas turbine is used of a cooling water exchanger, the intermediate process temperature is set to synthesis

-- limit (OSBL) for flowsheet with CO2 addition • The turbine condenser is cooled with - cooling water.
-Where the air cooler is placed upstream
+- Power is generated inside battery limit (ISBL) with a steam turbine except for the advanced combined reforming (ACR) flowsheet where a gas turbine is used. - CO2 is imported from outside battery limit (OSBL) for flowsheet with CO2 addition. - The turbine condenser is cooled with cooling water. - Where the air cooler is placed upstream of a cooling water exchanger, the intermediate process temperature is set to 60°C (140°F).